 In July of 2020, eager parents-to-be Dom and Maggie purchased their first home in the suburbs of Chicago in anticipation of expanding to a family of three.
 A month later, they learned not only that they were expecting twins, but that the girls were conjoined.
 It was a thoraco-omphalopagus connection, which means the girls were joined at the chest and abdomen.
 They would need intensive care before, during and after birth to defy the odds and survive.

-The couple was referred to Holly Hedrick, MD, a world-renowned pediatric general, thoracic and fetal surgeon who has led many teams in the surgical separation of conjoined twins at Children’s Hospital of Philadelphia (CHOP).
+The couple was referred to Children’s Hospital of Philadelphia (CHOP).
 Conjoined twins are very rare, occurring roughly once in every 50,000 births.
 CHOP is one of only a few hospitals in the country with experience separating conjoined twins.
 More than 28 pairs of conjoined twins have been separated at CHOP since 1957, the most of any hospital in the country.
+World-renowned pediatric general, thoracic and fetal surgeon, Holly Hedrick, MD, has led many of these surgeries.

 The evaluation found that while the girls were joined at the chest wall, diaphragm and liver, they each had separate, healthy hearts.
 And their shared liver vasculature and biliary drainage was favorable to divide between them.
 This meant they were excellent candidates for separation surgery.